Depalpur Fort is located in the historical and beautiful city of Dipalpur in the Okara district.

 However, in the 14th century AD, Feroz Shah Tughluq repaired and rebuilt this strong fort for the last time.

-Although the 25 feet wide walls of Dipalpur Fort made of rare red bricks have collapsed, many stories are still alive today across these crumbling walls.
+Although the 25-foot-wide walls of Dipalpur Fort made of rare red bricks have collapsed, many stories are still alive today across these crumbling walls.
 Guard posts were built at the gates of the fort, which are still there today.

 In the 12th century AD, when Ghiyasuddin Tughlaq was the ruler of Dipalpur, the Tartar flood also faced failure at the Dipalpur fort.